marcosgambeta/harbourpp-v1/README.md

 #### icx - Intel oneAPI compiler

-To learn about the compiler and download binaries:
+To learn more about the compiler and download binaries:
 https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html

 Note: work in progress.
 Can be tested only in Windows.